 Hello!

-I am a PhD candidate in the Department of Methodology at the LSE (thesis submitted) and a Fellow of the La Caixa Foundation.
-You can check out here my LSE page and my Google Scholar.
-Previously I worked as a research assitant at the Open University of Catalonia (UOC).
-I also previously worked in a project on social solidarity in contexts of high cultural diversity, commissioned by the Barcelona City Council to the Centre for International Relations (CIDOB).
+I am a Lecturer in Politics at Vrije Universiteit Amsterdam.
+Previously, I was a PhD researcher in the Department of Methodology at the LSE and a Fellow of the La Caixa Foundation.
+You can check out here my Google Scholar.
+Before my PhD, I worked as a researcher in different projects.

-At present, I develop this work in the fields of peoplehood/populism, nationalism, and gender, and with a focus on West Europe (particularly, Spain and Portugal).
+At present, I develop this work in the fields of populism, nationalism, and gender, and with a focus on West Europe (particularly, Spain and Portugal).
 I employ qualitative, quantitative, and mixed-methods approaches.

 My doctoral thesis, now a book project, studies peoplehood and populism from the perspective of ordinary citizens in Spain and Portugal.
-This research stemmed from an intriguing puzzle in recent years concerning two countries that have been widely regarded as "comparable" societies: despite similar contexts, the “populist decade” has seen rising populism and severe instability in Spain, while political disengagement and politics-as-usual have been the norm in Portugal.
-Employing extensive original data from in-depth interviews and ethnographic observation, the book explores this empirical puzzle by explaining the meaning and implications of different ways of channelling political discontent, and building on these findings to inform established theories and preconceptions about peoplehood and populism.
-To do so, I develop an innovative approach to populism that seeks to push beyond gaps in existing scholarship.
-The objective of innovation is to better explain populist politics, and also to address two broader questions of critical importance: what is the status of democratic peoplehood in societies of growing complexity?
+This research stemmed from an intriguing puzzle in recent years concerning two countries that have been widely regarded as "comparable" societies.
+Yet despite similar contexts, the “populist decade” has seen rising populism and severe instability in Spain, while political disengagement and politics-as-usual have been the norm in Portugal.
+Employing extensive original data from in-depth interviews and ethnographic observation, the book explores this empirical puzzle by explaining the meaning and implications of how populism takes shape in different contexts, showing how institutional participation made sense to discontent citizens in Spain but not in Portugal as a way of addressing democratic ills.
+Building on these findings, the book contests and informs more broadly established theories about what populism is and how it shapes political behaviour, specifically by proposing a structural theory of how populism is rooted in taken-for-granted aspects of modern democracies.
+To do so, I developed an innovative approach to populism that seeks to push beyond gaps in existing scholarship.
+Overall, the objective of innovating how we think about populism is to better explain populist politics, and also to address two broader questions of critical importance: what is the status of democratic peoplehood in societies of growing complexity?
 And does rising populist discontent contain the potential for renewing democratic politics?

 My work has been supported by the La Caixa Foundation, the LSE, and the Humanitarian Trust.